wware/wware.github.io/README.md

 Blog
 ====

-I saw somebody use the *gh-files* feature on Github to make a blog for themselves.
+I saw somebody use the *gh-pages* feature on Github to make a blog for themselves.
 I'd like to try that.